2020PB/police-brutality/reports/Oregon.md

 Early in the morning on July 18th, police give a dispersal order and walk protestors down the street.
 Protestors appear to be complying.
 Police then charge without warning and treat protestors violently.
 Police are seen shoving, dragging, throwing and striking protestors.

-tags: strike, shove, throw, push, protestor
+tags: strike, shove, throw, push, protester

 id: or-portland-88